onc-healthit/lantern-back-end/README.md

   * `e2e/certs`
   * `db/migration/certs`

+# Using Docker Compose

+Lantern is a multi-container application that runs using Docker, and therefore Docker must be downloaded in order to set up the project.
+You can download Docker Desktop [here](https://docs.docker.com/get-docker/), which includes Docker Compose.
+You can find more information about Docker compose [here](https://docs.docker.com/compose/).
+Using Docker compose is a three-step process:
+  1. Define app environment with a Dockerfile so it can be reproduced anywhere
+  2. Define services that make up app in docker-compose.yml so they can be run together in an isolated environment
+  3. Run docker compose up and the Docker compose command starts and runs the entire app.
+Lantern's Makefile command `make run` and `make run prod` can be used to run the docker compose command to start the application

 # Testing Lantern - Basic Flow

 There are three types of tests for Lantern and three corresponding commands: